maierfelix/mini-c/README.md

  - **Parser**: Eats tokens and generates an AST out of them
  - **Emitter**: Recursively walks the AST (*Luke ASTwalker*) and clumps together a uint8 array which gets passed over into WebAssembly

-### Planned features:
+### API:
- - Structs (with import/export bridge to JavaScript)
- - Pointers (I always get a strange bug when trying to store something in memory)

 ### Contribution:
- - Feel free to send any kind of pull request as long as it's not grandmmar fixxes ⭐
+ - Feel free to send any kind of pull request